optiones/optiones-github.io/Automated-Testing.md

     grunt shell:smoke

+Which is equivalent to:

+    nightwatch -g tests/smoke-tests

 Smoke tests for Binary.com consist of loading a comprehensive list of URLs covering a big surface of the application's functionality, and checking if they load or throw an error (server or client side).

+## Testing Production Site

+All tests run against the staging server, by default.

+If you need to run against the production site, include the --env parameter like this:

+    nightwatch -g tests/smoke-tests --env production